Learning & Teaching

 Outdoor Adventure Activities (Year 5 & 6 Camp)

 LOTE - Mandarin

-The vision statement of St Paul Apostle North informs the teaching philosophy and goal setting for the school’s Language Other than English (LOTE) program.
-Students exposed to languages other than English benefit in numerous ways, which include an improvement of general linguistic skills and an appreciation of different cultures and attitudes.
+Students exposed to languages other than English benefit in numerous ways, which include an improvement of general language skills and an appreciation of different cultures and attitudes.
 Experiencing the contrasts and similarities of a different language and culture assists students in learning more about their own language and way of life.
-Australia not only enjoys a rich domestic multicultural environment but is also geographically located in the Asia-Pacific region which is in itself a culturally diverse and dynamic region of the world.
-A strong and rich LOTE program enables students to engage and better understand cultures from neighbouring countries in a growing context of globalisation and modern communication.
+A strong and rich LOTE program enables students to engage and better understand many cultures in a growing context of globalisation and modern communication.

 In Grades 3 to 6 the emphasis of the program has been placed on developing students’ capacity to communicate orally in Mandarin about topics associated with their interests.
 Students are involved in a range of spoken models in Mandarin, supported by visual material and gestures that reinforce meaning.
 Students also develop skills in recording information gained through listening, speaking and oral interaction.
 Students in Prep – Year 2 also learn to sing songs in Mandarin.
 Songs and rhymes assist in the development of spoken language in the early years of a student’s education.